y9dai/self_checkout/README.md

 ---
 ## Overview

+When you take the entire picture of a plastic bottle, it outputs its name and price.
 This program is designed to work with raspberry pi 3 model B + or Mac OS.

 ---